 - Analysis of fixed assets as of year-end.

-- Copy of the agreement to participate in National School Lunch Program.
+- Copy of the agreement to participate in the National School Lunch Program.

 - List of food service accounts payable and receivable at year-end.